mitchellnw/med-ft/README.md

 python finetune.py --data-location <path to folder containing train and test> --batch-size 128 --model ViT-L/14
 ```

+We run the code above with 4 A40 GPUs.
 Feel free to also try with a smaller model `--model ViT-B/32`.